scalespeeder/DayZ-XML-Code-Snippet-To-Bring-Loot-Spawns-Back-To-Chernarus-High-Rise-Apartments-Land_Tenement_Big/readme.txt

 Limited Testing on PC Chernarus Local Server DAYZ Version 1.18 July 2022.

+Mapgroupos Coordinates Entry is copied from Sumraks NAMALSK XMLs.

 Created by @scalespeeder.
 Please report bugs & errors to scalespeeder@gmail.com with screenshots.

 TERMS OF USE